Getting Late (Floetry song)

-"Getting Late" is a song by performed by Floetry, issued as the third and final single from their debut studio album Floetic.
+"Getting Late" is a song by performed by English neo soul group Floetry, issued as the third and final single from their debut studio album Floetic.
 It was written by Natalie Stewart and Marsha Ambrosius along with Vidal Davis; and it peaked at #31 on the Billboard R&B chart in 2003.
 The song was sampled on Drake's song "Flight's Booked", from his album Honestly, Nevermind.